ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 The first is a variable which may hold any XML element.
 The second is a variable whose value is an element which is of the indicated XML Schema type (if the name is that of an XML Schema Complex Type) or the element has the name and content model defined by the indicated XML Element declaration (if the name is that of an XML Schema Element declaration).
 Note that 'SchemaNamespaceName' may be empty, which means the type name is unqualified.

-Similarly, the `xmlDocument` type is used to represent a complete XML Document.
+Similarly, the `xmldocument` type is used to represent a complete XML Document.
 Variables are declared as follows:
 ```
-xmlDocument VariableName;
+xmldocument VariableName;
-xmlDocument<{SchemaNamespaceName}DocumentElementTypeOrElementName> VariableName;
+xmldocument<{SchemaNamespaceName}DocumentElementTypeOrElementName> VariableName;
 ```

 The first is a variable which may hold any XML document.
 The second is a variable who's value is an XML document whose document element conforms to the indicated XML Schema type or XML Element declaration, similar to the element case above.